joewalnes/crunchicorn/README.md

 DIR                 Input directory.
 Multiple directories may be specified.
 All .js, .jsx,
                     and .css files under the tree will be processed.

-Options:
+Common options:

+-h --help           This.

+-w --watch          Keep running and automatically rebuild when any dependency changes.

---test              Source file or directory to run unit tests.
+-t --test FILE      Source file or directory to run unit tests.
 If directory, will be
                     recursively searched for .js files.
 Glob patterns will be expanded.
                     This option can be specified multiple times to search multiple dirs.

+--[semi]standard    Fail if code does not meet coding standards.
+See http://standardjs.com
+                    'standard' enforces no semicolons, 'semistandard' enforces semicolons.

+Advanced options:

+-v --verbose        Show what's going on under the hood.

 --[no]minify        Whether to minify results or not.
 Default is to write both minified
                     and unminified with source maps.

--e --exclude        Patterns to exclude in DIR (may contain globs).
+-e --exclude PAT    Patterns to exclude in DIR (may contain globs).

--i --include        Override --exclude.
+-i --include PAT    Override --exclude.

---babelpreset       Babel preset to use.
+--babelpreset PRES  Babel preset to use.
 See https://babeljs.io/docs/plugins/.
                     Default is 'es2015', unless .jsx files are present, in which case it's 'react'.

---babelplugin       Additional Babel plugins to use.
+--babelplugin PLUG  Additional Babel plugins to use.
 See https://babeljs.io/docs/plugins/.
                     Default is none (relies on babelpreset).
 This option can be specified multiple times to include multiple plugins.

---[semi]standard    Fail if code does not meet coding standards.
-See http://standardjs.com
-                    'standard' enforces no semicolons, 'semistandard' enforces semicolons.

--w --watch          Keep running and automatically rebuild when any dependency changes.

--v --verbose        Show what's going on under the hood.
 ```